 This is a biggie, and really critical to perfecting the customer experience.
 UK consumers are *really* into knowing where their deliveries are.
 We’re gonna continue to bang the drum on this one: 80% of UK consumers want a ‘live’ view of their order, at every stage of the delivery process.
 Of course they do!
 Expectations are high.

 Fortunately, there are loads of snazzy options you can offer to meet those expectations.
 Live order tracking should really be the bare minimum.
-In-flight rerouting is set to be a big hit: allowing customers to change their drop off point while their parcel is out for delivery.
-The technology is available to allow car-drops, in-house delivery, or even just change the delivery address to the local newsagent.
-Make the most of predictive analysis to manage expectations and mitigate disappointment: if it looks like a delivery is going to be late, don’t wait for the customer to tell you it is.
+Make the most of proactive notifications to manage expectations and mitigate disappointment: if it looks like a delivery is going to be late, don’t wait for the customer to tell you it is.
 You don’t have to do it all, but you should aim to do something.